andrasq/node-quickq/Readme.md

 Quickq is an extremely fast, low overhead, buffering and throttling job processing engine.
-Work arriving in bunches is queued and run at a controlled pace configured by the server, not at the mercy of happenstance.
-Jobs appended to the work queue are processed in arrival.
+Work arriving in bunches is queued and run at a controlled pace configured by the server, not as a matter of chance.
+Jobs in the work queue are processed in arrival order.

 Multi-tenant job mixes are supported with a built-in "fair-share" scheduler option.